feifeizuo/crwcr/README.md

 ---

-This is a tiny software which implement the CRWCR algorithm (will be accepted by IEEE Transactions on Image Processing) use CUDA.
+This is a tiny software which implements the CRWCR algorithm (will be accepted by IEEE Transactions on Image Processing).

 ---
 ## Performance
-On my laptop ( with Intel i7-6700HQ CPU and GTX965M GPU),  I tested different sizes of images with 10 1D initializations  and 10  2D PR iterations.
-Cost time as shown in the table below.
+With 10 1D initializations and 10 2D PR iterations (enough for most applications), the running time on my laptop ( with Intel i7-6700HQ CPU and GTX965M GPU) are shown in the table below.

 | Image Size | 481X321 | 680X669 | 1024X1024 | 1443X963 | 1924X1284 |
 | ---------- | ------- | ------- | --------- | -------- | --------- |